jwd83/VCR/README.md

 * Link to timestamp in video using t= in URL

 ## TODO
+* setup dynamic DNS
+* general SSL certificate
 * ~~remove aac audio encoding~~ isntead offer 128k opus option?
+* SQLite/MariaDB backend for faster file searches/queue consolidation
 * look at directly converting to opus on demand
 * Switch to https from http.
 Lets encrypt or self signed
 * Look into RTMP live streaming/encoding video/audio realtime.
 * Pick random jpg file from /img/ to use as header image
 * cleanup code to use URL_BASE
 * if the queue files are empty don't rewrite them
-* setup dynamic DNS
-* general SSL certificate

 ## Setup Notes